hoummani-mouna/get_next_line/README.md

-# *This project has been created as partof the 42 curriculum by mhoumman.*

 ```get_next_line``` is a project that provides a function able to ***read a file one line at a time***.
 Each call returns the next line from the file until the end is reached.